pwall567/kjson-core/README.md

 ### `JSONInt`

-The `JSONInt` class holds JSON number values that fit in a 32-bit integer.
+The `JSONInt` class holds JSON number values that fit in a 32-bit signed integer.

 The `Int` value may be accessed by the property `value`.

 ### `JSONLong`

-The `JSONLong` class holds JSON number values that are too big for `JSONInt`, but will fit in a 64-bit long integer.
+The `JSONLong` class holds JSON number values that are too big for `JSONInt`, but will fit in a 64-bit signed long integer.

 The `Long` value may be accessed by the property `value`.